penguinsnake/.github/profile/README.md

 ## Hi there 👋

-**Penguinsnake** is an organization created and run by two passionate individuals who love making random projects across GitHub and other platforms.
-Recently, we've grown to include five creators (although only one is currently active on GitHub).
+**Penguinsnake** is an organization created and run by two passionate individuals who love making random projects across GitHub and other platforms (of which 1 is only on github).

-Projects
+Projects:

 * Plugin Shell
   - Ever wanted to manually install bloatware?
 Well this is for you as with this program, you can just install plugins (which could be ANYTHING)